jrmcgee/hex/README.md

-hex - The Hex Copter Project by Jason McGee and David Henderson
+hex
 ===

-Hex Copter Project Repository
+The Hex Copter Project by Jason McGee and David Henderson

 ```
 Test